unclesam87/Ansible-Manage-Linux-Clients/README.md

 ```
 ## ToDos
 - [ ] use xguest because safer
+- [ ] log out user when inactive for an certain time
 - [ ] clean up the programm installation into an list that can easly edited
 - [ ] clean up printer install into an role